 In this day businesses are generating a huge amount of data regularly.
 To make important decisions this raw data is very essential.
 However, there are a few major challenges in the process.
-It is very difficult to analyze such huge amount of data (Petabyte) using a traditional database like MySQL, Oracle, SQL Server, etc. In order to get any tangible insight from this data, you would need to move data to Data Warehouse like Google BigQuery.
-This post provides a step by step walkthrough on how to migrate data from Amazon Aurora to the BigQuery Data warehouse using 2 steps.
+It is very difficult to analyze such a huge amount of data (Petabyte) using a traditional database like MySQL, Oracle, SQL Server, etc. In order to get any tangible insight from this data, you would need to move data to Data Warehouse like Google BigQuery.
+This post provides a step-by-step walkthrough on how to migrate data from Amazon Aurora to the BigQuery Data warehouse using 2 steps.
 Read along and decide which method suits you the best!

 Amazon Aurora is a MySQL-compatible relational database used by businesses.
 Aurora offers better performance and cost-effective price than traditional MySQL.
 It is primarily used for a transactional or operational database.
 It is specifically not recommended for analytics.

 To learn more about Amazon Aurora, visit here.